Sphereon-Opensource/mobile-wallet/README.md

 ## Requirements

-SSI Wallet uses Expo SDK v48 and React-Native v0.71.
+SSI Wallet uses Expo SDK v51 and React-Native v0.74.

 - Node v20.x.x
-- Expo CLI v6.0.1 or above
-- Yarn
+- Yarn v4.9.2 or newer

 ### Node

 Use a nvm (Node Version Manager) or directly install a LTS version of NodeJS.
-The version of NodeJS should be 18.x.x which is required for RN 0.71 to work.
+The version of NodeJS should be 20.x.x which is required for RN 0.74 to work.
 The app is not guaranteed to work with higher Node versions and it will certainly not work with lower Node versions.

 Use <code>nvm list available</code> to list the available versions of Node.